Meriksen95/GW2-LiveSplit-Autosplitter/README.md

 }
 ```

-Each file typically represents one encounter.
+Each file typically represents a single encounter, but it can also define multiple sections within the same instance.

 ### Routes